A topic from the subject of Organic Chemistry in Chemistry.

 Enantiomers

-Enantiomers are stereoisomers that are mirror images of each other.
-They have the same molecular formula and the same connectivity of atoms, but they differ in the way that their atoms are arranged in space.
+Enantiomers are stereoisomers that are non-superimposable mirror images of each other.
+They possess the same molecular formula and atom connectivity but differ in their three-dimensional arrangement.

 Optical Isomerism

-Optical isomerism is the phenomenon of enantiomers having different interactions with plane-polarized light.
+Optical isomerism describes the phenomenon of enantiomers exhibiting different interactions with plane-polarized light.
 When plane-polarized light passes through a solution of enantiomers, the light is rotated in opposite directions.
-The extent to which the light is rotated is called the specific rotation.
+The degree of rotation is the specific rotation.

 Applications of Chirality and Optical Isomerism

-Chirality and optical isomerism have a wide range of applications, including:
+Chirality and optical isomerism have broad applications, including:

-- The food industry: Some food additives, such as aspartame, are chiral.
-The enantiomers of a food additive can have different tastes.
+• Food Industry: Some food additives, like aspartame, are chiral.
+Enantiomers of a food additive can have different tastes.

 Experiment: Stereochemistry: Chirality and Optical Isomerism